Teachers in the classroom

 Introduction to responsibility

-Explore what responsibility means in our daily lives.
+Identify what responsibility means in our daily lives and discuss what this means with young people.

 A cat with it's owner